ghc-proposals/ghc-proposals/new-proposal.rst

 One proposal can do this for multiple extensions (for example, if they are related, or for the initial set of stable extensions).

-If the proposal is accepted, the documentation is updated to reflect the new status, as well as the ``-Wexperimental-extension`` flag.
+If the proposal is accepted, the documentation is updated to reflect the new status, as well as the internal list consulted by the ``NoUnstableExtension`` extension.

-In case released major GHC versions happen to implement the language extension in its stable form _and_ a point update is released for these major versions, then the change to the documentation and ``-Wexperimental-extension`` is backported.
+In case released major GHC versions happen to implement the language extension in its stable form _and_ a point update is released for these major versions, then the change to the documentation and ``NoUnstableExtension`` is backported.

 Costs and Drawbacks
 -------------------